 5 Best Workouts to Make You More Flexible

 To improve your range of motion and keep your muscles limber as you age, add flexibility exercises to your fitness routine.
-Here are 5 options.
+Here are five options.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-As we age, our muscles gradually become shorter and begin to lose some elasticity.
+Limiting your physical activity or sitting for long periods of time can cause your muscles to become limited in their flexibility and range.
+And as you age, your muscles gradually become shorter and begin to lose some elasticity.
 Aging can also decrease the range of motion in your hips, shoulders and spine.
-But if you work flexibility exercises into your routine, it can help offset the effects of aging.

 Yoga reduces stress and allows you to focus by using breath control, simple meditation and bodily postures.
 Not only does it enhance your balance and flexibility, but yoga also leaves you feeling stronger and more mentally focused.